OliviaRodri/CEA_DEEP_LEARNING/branch_larrydodson.md

    * Selected topic:  Food Deserts in the Austin, Texas Metro Area.

    * Reason why this topic was selected: abc... .
+SM

    * Description of the source data: original data is from the USDA Economic Research Service, United States Department of Agriculture, Food access research data.
+SM

-   * Questions hoping to answer with the data:
+   * Questions hoping to answer with the data:  OR

    1. What geographic areas in the Austin, Texas metro area are defined as "Food Deserts"?

    2. abc

    3. abc

    .

    ### Deliverable 2: GitHub

-   * READ.me established
+   * READ.me established  complete OR
-   * Description of the communication protocols
+   * Description of the communication protocols   OR
-   * Individual Branches established, and each team member with min of four commits
+   * Individual Branches established, and each team member with min of four commits   Complete OR